Lama292929/write-DS-blog/README.md

 <b> disney_plus_titles.csv: </b>  Movies and TV Shows listings on Disney+ data <br>

 <h2> Results </h2>
-The main findings of the code can be found at the post available [here] (https://medium.com/@lama22001133/project-data-science-blog-post-disney-movies-and-tv-shows-f11e58da2fc3)
+The main findings of the code can be found at the post available at medium link https://medium.com/@lama22001133/project-data-science-blog-post-disney-movies-and-tv-shows-f11e58da2fc3

 <h2> Licensing, Authors, Acknowledgements </h2>